Study “Are we Heroes?” summary: EN version, IT version, PT version, DE version, LT version

 Focus group questionnaire: 03 Study_Focus_group_questionnaire

-We will share a report that will answer to this simple question: how disabilities in general and disabled young people in particular are represented in social media.
+We share a report that answers to this simple question: how disabilities in general and disabled young people in particular are represented in social media.

-Finally we will produce a report of the outcomes with recommendations at different levels for policy makers, educators and social media producers.
+Finally we produced a report of the outcomes with recommendations at different levels for policy makers, educators and social media producers.